WHAT'S HAPPENING AT RUSI !

 2021 Address Programme

-As the COVID-19 restrictions start to ease, we are re-starting our Monthly series of addresses.
+As the COVID-19 restrictions continue to fluctuate, we are running into difficulty programming our Monthly series of addresses.
 Due to the possibility of presenters being caught out by border closures, we have been restricted somewhat in inviting presenters.

 To find out more about what's happening at RUSI read our newsletters!
 It's simple, just click the button below